FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 The extension manages the contexts for property intercepts and triggers a recompute of the object that acts as source of the variant.
-The contexts are pushed onto a stack to ensure that variants can contain other variants, for example, in an assembly.
+The contexts are pushed onto a stack to ensure that variants can contain other variants, for example in an assembly.

 #### Property Intercepts

-At the lowest level, before a read or write to a property is stored in the internal data structure of the property, the property intercept system will check whether there is a variant context on the stack.
+At the lowest level, the property intercept system will check whether there is a variant context on the stack before a read or write to a property is stored in the internal data structure of the property.
 If this is the case, the reads and writes will happen to that context.

 This allows us to do a recompute on an object that acts as source for the variant part and use all of its logic to compute a new shape or outcome for the